HMS Shah (D21): Military service as Shah

 The Hellcats that survived the earlier landing accident were flown off Shah and she briefly returned to Ceylon and Bombay for refitting and training.
 Collecting surviving Avengers from 851 and 845 Squadrons, plus Hellcats and a Walrus for support and recovery during landing operations, in August she sailed to join Operation Zipper on the Malay coast, only to be stood down en route when Japan capitulated.

 Disembarking her aircraft at Trincomalee on 26 August, she then sailed to the Clyde naval base via Aden and the Suez Canal where she was prepared for return to the United States.
-Arriving at Norfolk on 16 October, she was formally handed over to the United States on 26 November 1945.
+Arriving at Norfolk on 16 October, she was formally handed over to the United States on 26 November1945.

 Merchant service as Salta

-She was sold into merchant service to Argentina on 20 June 1947 as Salta, named after the Argentinian city.
-The Newport News shipyard performed the conversion.
+The ship was converted into a merchant vessel at the Newport News Shipbuilding Company's yard in Virginia and sold into civilian service in Argentina, on 27 June 1947, as Salta, after an Argentine city.
 In 1963 she was the first ship on scene at the rescue of passengers and crew from the Greek liner when it caught fire in the Atlantic.
 At the time she was under the command of Captain José Barrere, on its way from Genoa, Italy, to Buenos Aires.
 Salta rescued 475 people and took aboard most of Lakonias lifeboats.
 Salta was scrapped in Buenos Aires in 1966.